ow2-proactive/proactive-jupyter-kernel/README.md

 #### 5.1 Creating a Python task

-To create a task, use the pragma `#%task()` followed by the task implementation script wrote into a notebook block code.
+To create a task, please use the pragma `#%task()` followed by the task implementation script wrote into a notebook block code.
 To use this pragma, at least, a task name has to be provided.
 Example:

 ```python